nickth3man/mymiamidoctor/memory-bank/WEBSITE_HOSTING_PLAN.md

 ### Regular Maintenance Tasks

 1. **Content Updates**:
+   - Use Netlify CMS for content updates
    - Push changes to your GitHub repository
-   - Vercel will automatically deploy updates
+   - Netlify will automatically deploy updates

 2. **Monitoring**:
-   - Check Vercel dashboard regularly for any issues
+   - Check Netlify dashboard regularly for any issues
    - Set up email notifications for deployment failures

 3. **Security Updates**: